dgcamacho/so2021/README.md

 Additionally to the learning effect, you can collect points for submitted exercises that may eventually lead to an improvement in you final exam by at most a grade 0.3.
-To reach this bonus, you have to gain 66% of the possible exercise points.
+To reach this bonus, you have to gain 66% of the possible exercise points (max. = 100).

 In order to allow fast correction and evaluation of submitted solutions, we require a predefined structure of the repositories and coding styles to be followed.
 Not